AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Experiment on Data Annotation

 \subsection{Experimental Results}

-\paragraph{User Query and Keyword Relevance Assessment.} Table \ref{tab.qk.result} shows our experimental results on the QK development and test sets.
-Surprisingly, GPT-3.5 performs worse under the few-shot setting than under the zero-shot setting on this task. \citet{fu2022gptroadmap} speculate that the instruction tuning on GPT-3.5 may decrease the model’s in-context learning ability but increase the model’s zero-shot ability.

-On the other hand, GPT-3.5 with a 4-shot CoT prompt outperforms its counterparts under the zero-shot and few-shot settings by around 6 and 8 points, respectively.
+Table \ref{tab.qk.result} shows our experimental results on the QK development and test sets.
+Surprisingly, GPT-3.5 (text-davinci-003) performs worse in the few-shot setting compared to the zero-shot setting in this task. \citet{fu2022gptroadmap} speculate that the instruction tuning on GPT-3.5 may decrease its in-context learning ability but increase its zero-shot ability.
+On the other hand, AnnoLLM (text-davinci-003 + 4-shot CoT) outperforms its counterparts under the zero-shot and few-shot settings by around 6 and 8 points, respectively.
 Impressively, it even surpasses the crowdsourced annotators.
-The experimental results presented herein provide compelling evidence of the effectiveness of our proposed method, AnnoLLM.
-Previous studies \cite{wei2022chain, wang2022self} have shown that the few-shot CoT, constructed using human-written explanations, can enhance the model's reasoning ability on reasoning tasks.
-However, our approach differs from previous methods in that we utilize explanations generated by the large model itself, thereby allowing the model's reasoning ability to emerge.
-Additionally, we have demonstrated, for the first time, the effectiveness of the CoT method on tasks other than typical reasoning tasks.

-\paragraph{Word Sense Disambiguation.} Table \ref{tab.wic.result} presents our experimental results on the WiC development and test sets, from which we also see that AnnoLLM, i.e., GPT-3.5 + 8-shot CoT, outperforms its few-shot counterpart significantly.
+Table \ref{tab.wic.result} presents our experimental results on WiC, from which we also see that AnnoLLM (text-davinci-003 + 8-shot CoT) outperforms its few-shot counterpart significantly.
 Nevertheless, there remains a considerable disparity between AnnoLLM and crowdsourced annotators.
-This is primarily due to the task's inherent complexity, and currently, even the supervised SOTA models still exhibit a substantial gap compared to manual annotation.
+This can be attributed to the inherent complexity of the task, since even the best supervised models still exhibit a substantial gap compared to human performance.

-\paragraph{Question Answering.} As shown in Table \ref{tab.boolq.result}, AnnoLLM surpasses crowdsourced annotators on the BoolQ development and test sets, but does not show significant improvement compared to the few-shot method.
+As shown in Table \ref{tab.boolq.result}, AnnoLLM (text-davinci-003+8-shot CoT) surpasses human annotators and is comparable to supervised models on BoolQ, but does not show significant improvement compared to the few-shot method.
 However, this does not imply that CoT with generated explanation is not useful for this task.
-In Section \ref{stability}, we found that AnnoLLM with CoT exhibits better stability across various prompts, while its counterpart with the few-shot setting is highly sensitive to templates.
+Section \ref{stability} shows that AnnoLLM with CoT exhibits better stability across different prompts, while its counterpart with the few-shot setting is highly sensitive to templates.

+Overall, AnnoLLM surpasses or matches human performances in three tasks, demonstrating its potential to replace crowdsourced annotators.
+AnnoLLM differs from previous methods \cite{wei2022chain, wang2022self} in two aspects: (1) We use explanations generated by LLMs rather than those written by humans.
+(2) We have shown, for the first time, that the CoT method is effective in tasks beyond typical reasoning tasks.